anicrob/get-inactiveuser-filters-dashboards/README.md

-# Get the Jira Dashboard & Filters Owned by Inactive Jira Users in Cloud Script
+# Get CSV of the Jira Dashboard & Filters Owned by Inactive Jira Users in Cloud Script

 ## Description